arturbac/simple_enum/docs/enum_name.md

-# `enum_name_t`
+# `enum_name`

 ## Overview

-The `enum_name_t` struct provides a mechanism to convert enumeration values to their string names efficiently at compile-time or runtime, leveraging pre-defined metadata.
+The `enum_name_t` struct provides a mechanism to convert enumeration values to their string literals efficiently at compile-time or runtime, leveraging pre-defined metadata.

 ## Interface Declaration